-2.4 Lay vessel covers on all vessel segments and adjust the covers manually.

-2.4.1 Click the “Find Covers” button to lay vessel covers on all vessel segments automatically.

-Note: Vessel covers are measurement lines that estimate the approximate width of the internal lumens of the vessels.

-2.4.2 Check if all vessel covers are correctly placed for all vessel segments.
-Left-click and drag the cursor over vessel covers to deactivate them if the vessel covers are not laid perpendicular to the vessel walls (Figure 5A), the vessel is obscured under another vessel (Figure 5B), or the vessel covers overestimate or underestimate the width of the internal lumen (Figure 5C).

-2.5.
-Close the grading windows and click “send” in the pop-up dialog to upload the graded image to the cloud-based server for automatic measurement.

 Figure 4.
 Common errors of the auto-tracing.
-The auto-tracing of the program is not completely accurate and manual adjustments are required to ensure the accuracy of the measurement.
+The automatic vessel tracing is not completely accurate and manual adjustments are required to ensure the accuracy of measurement.
 This figure shows common errors of the auto-tracing and demonstrates optimal results after manual adjustments.
-(A) Incorrect detection of the optic disc could lead to misplacement of the measurement grid and affect the subsequent measurements.
-Ideally, the innermost circle should outline the optic disc rim.
+(A) The optic disc center is incorrectly marked and this lead to deviation of the measurement grid, which may affect the subsequent measurements.
+Ideally, the innermost circle of the measurement grid should outline the optic disc rim.
 (B) Incomplete vessel tracing could lead to the incorrect measurement of fractal dimension, tortuosity, etc. The vessel path should be traced until the end of the vessel.
 If the distal part of the vessel falls outside the measurement grid, the tracing can be stopped at the outermost white circle.
-(C) Vessel tracings at the crossover sites are subject to a higher tendency for error and thus require special attention.
+(C) Vessel tracings at the crossover sites are subject to a higher tendency of error and thus require special attention.

+2.4 Lay vessel covers on all vessel segments and deactivate the incorrect covers manually.

+2.4.1 Click the “Find Covers” button to lay vessel covers on all vessel segments automatically.

+2.4.2 Check if all vessel covers are correctly placed.
+Left-click and drag the cursor to deactivate vessel covers if the covers are not laid perpendicular to the vessel walls (Figure 5A), the vessel path is obscured by another vessel (Figure 5B), or the covers overestimate or underestimate the width of the vessel lumen (Figure 5C).

 Figure 5.
 Incorrect vessel covers.
-This figure shows examples of incorrect vessel covers that should be deactivated and excluded from the measurement.
-(A) Vessel covers should be deactivated if they are irregular and not perpendicular to vessel walls.
-(B) Vessel covers should be deactivated if the vessel being traced is obscured under another vessel (C) Vessel covers should be deactivated if they cannot represent the approximate width of the vessel.
+This figure shows examples of incorrect vessel covers that should be deactivated and excluded from the subsequent measurement.
+Vessel covers should be deactivated if they are not perpendicular to the vessels (A).
+In addition, Vessel covers should also be deactivated if the vessel being traced is obscured under another vessel(B), or the vessel covers cannot represent the approximate width of the vessel (C).

-3. Measure the Retinal Vascular Parameters Using a Computer-Assisted Analysis Program.
+2.5.
+Measure retinal vascular parameters from the vessel tracings and the vessel covers

-Note: Steps 3.1 to 3.7 can be completed automatically by a computer-assisted analysis program.
+Note: Step 2.5 is performed automatically by a computer-assisted analysis program.

-3.1 Open the fundus photograph to be measured.

-3.2 Place four concentric circles as measurement grids using the center of optic disc as a reference (Figure 6A).
-Label the area 0.5-1.0 disc diameters away from the disc margin as zone B, and the area 0.5-2.0 disc diameters away from the disc margin as zone C18 (Figure 6A), according to the modified protocol of Atherosclerosis Risk in Communities (ARIC) study19.
+2.5.1 Label the area 0.5-1.0 disc diameters away from the optic disc margin as zone B, and the area 0.5-2.0 disc diameters away from the optic disc margin as zone C18 (Figure 6A), according to the modified protocol of Atherosclerosis Risk in Communities (ARIC) study19.

-3.3 Measure retinal vascular caliber from both zone B and zone C, using a method modified from the ARIC study19 (Figure 6B).
-This has been widely adopted in many large population studies20–26.
+2.5.2 Measure retinal vascular caliber from both zone B and zone C, using a widely-adopted method that is modified from the ARIC study19, 20–26(Figure 6B).

-3.3.1 Measure the lengths of vessel covers in the six largest arterioles and the six largest venules to estimate retinal vessel calibers.
+2.5.2.1 Measure the lengths of vessel covers in the six largest arterioles and the six largest venules to estimate retinal vessel calibers.

-3.3.2 Summarize the retinal arteriolar and venular calibers as central retinal artery equivalent (CRAE) and central retinal vein equivalent (CRVE) respectively17, using the revised Knudtson–Parr-Hubbard formula18,19.
+2.5.2.2 Summarize the retinal arteriolar and venular calibers as central retinal artery equivalent (CRAE) and central retinal vein equivalent (CRVE) respectively17, using the revised Knudtson–Parr-Hubbard formula18,19.